Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Template

 \begin{itemize} \item 4.1: Who do you think should be responsible for ensuring the secure accessibility of the Internet?
 Please specify if other.
 (Several answers are possible) \begin{checkboxes} \item Website Developers \item Designers of Accessibility Evaluation Tools \item Policymakers \item Users of the internet \item Designers of Assistive Technologies \item Other: \underline{ } \end{checkboxes}

-\item 4.2: Which of these recommendation do you think would help improve your experience online?
-Please specify if other (Several answers are possible) \begin{checkboxes} \item Website designers should design websites with accessibility in mind \item Website designers should include more headings for useful information \item Website designers should complete more accessibility testing \item Evaluation tools should allow for testing of sections of a web page \item Specific testing tools for parts of a webpage (i.e. cookie notices or other elements) \item The inclusion of laws specifying privacy and accessibility \item Specifications of achieving privacy and accessibility \item End users can searching for cookie notices \item End users can specific privacy protecting tools such as the Brave internet browser \item Other: \underline{ } \end{checkboxes} \end{itemize}
+\item 4.2: Which of these recommendations do you think would help improve your experience online?
+Please specify if other (Several answers are possible) \begin{checkboxes} \item Website designers should design websites with accessibility in mind \item Website designers should include more headings for useful information \item Website designers should complete more accessibility testing \item Evaluation tools should allow for testing of sections of a web page \item Specific testing tools for parts of a webpage (i.e. cookie notices or other elements) \item The inclusion of laws specifying privacy and accessibility \item Specifications of achieving privacy and accessibility \item End users can search for cookie notices \item End users can specific privacy-protecting tools such as the Brave Internet browser \item Other: \underline{ } \end{checkboxes} \end{itemize}